Emotionally intelligent practices can transform your team

 - Create win/win outcomes for everyone involved

-It is no surprise to me that the latest CIPD research shows that the key priorities for developing Managers are employee engagement, health and wellbeing.
-If we aren’t contributing to the emotional, physical and psychological health and wellbeing of our team then we are unlikely to achieve transformation.
+It is no surprise to me that CIPD research shows the key priorities for developing Managers are employee engagement, health and wellbeing.
+If we aren’t contributing to the emotional, physical and psychological health and wellbeing of our team we are unlikely to achieve transformation.